chrisvanmeer/hcp-boundary-demo-azure/README.md

 1. Create an Org
    Give the Org a name.
 2. Create a Project
-   Give the Org a name.
+   Give the Project a name.
-3. Create an SSH Target
+3. Create a Generic TCP Target
    Set the name *Server TCP*
    Set the default port to 22.
    Set the assigned address to the private IP of `server1`.
    Use `"ingress" in "/tags/type"` for the Ingress filter.
    Use `"egress" in "/tags/type"` for the Egress filter.
-4. Create a static Credentials Store
-   Give the Credentials Store a name.
-5. Create a Credential
-   Give it the name *serveradmin*.
-   Select *username & key pair*.
-   Use the server admin user and use the `server.pem` local file contents.
-6. Go back to the Target
-   Inject the SSH credentials.
-7. Copy the Target ID
+4. Copy the Target ID

 ### Client (1)